lcdonaldson/v-tabs/README.md

 However, the server side code has followed the tutorial very closely with slight additions and subtractions from the tutorial design.

-updates will be coming sometime july of 2021
+updates should be coming sometime in 2024